-Praying for America and Her Leadership
+Praying for America and Her Leaders

 A National Observance

-Each year, Congress calls on the President of the United States to declare a National Day of Prayer.
-The annual tradition predates the nation's founding, with a 1775 proclamation by the Continental Congress.
+Each year, Congress calls on the President declare a national prayer day.
+The tradition began even before the nation's founding, with a proclamation by the Continental Congress in 1775.

 A Right and Responsibility

-Americans observe the National Day of Prayer in many ways.
-Some of them become strong "prayer warriors," particularly during an election year.
-While the elections are an important time for prayer, national prayer should extend beyond politics and annual observances.
+Americans observe the National Day of Prayer in various ways.
+Some are strong "prayer warriors" during an election year.
+Election years are important times to pray, but prayer should extend beyond politics and annual observances.

-- Psalm 33:12: "Blessed is the nation whose God is the Lord, the people he chose for his inheritance."
+- Psalm 33:12 -- "Blessed is the nation whose God is the Lord, the people he chose for his inheritance."

-- 2 Chronicles 7:13-14: "... if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.
+- 2 Chronicles 7:13-14 -- "If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land."

-- 1 Timothy 2:1-2: "I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people -- for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness."
+- 1 Timothy 2:1-2 -- "I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people -- for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness."

-- Psalm 91:2: "I will say of the Lord, He is my refuge and my fortress, my God, in whom I trust."
+- Psalm 91:2 -- "I will say of the Lord, He is my refuge and my fortress, my God, in whom I trust."

 National Prayer Resources

 - A Presidential Proclamation from the White House declared a National Day of Prayer on May 2, 2013.
-This marked the 62nd observance of a day to pray for America and her leaders.
+This marked the 62nd observance of a national day to pray for America and her leaders.

 - The National Day of Prayer is an annual observance held on the first Thursday in May.
 While it represents a Judeo-Christian expression of prayer, it encourages Americans of all faiths to pray for their nation.

-- The Presidential Prayer Team is a media ministry dedicated to focused prayer for the President, national leaders, and Armed Forces.
-It is based on a belief that "God rules over the affairs of men … and moves in response to the prayers of his people."
+- The Presidential Prayer Team encourages Americans to pray for their government and military leaders.
+The ministry is based on a belief that "God rules over the affairs of men, and moves in response to [their prayers]."